 Drivers of high profile vehicles need to know when it is too risky to drive and sometimes wait out the wind.

-9. The Commercial Vehicle Safety Alliance's annual Brake Safety Week will take place from Septemberr 16-22, 2018, according to an August 1, 2018, article
+9. The Commercial Vehicle Safety Alliance's annual Brake Safety Week will take place from September 16-22, 2018, according to an August 1, 2018, article.

 However, don't wait until then to make sure that your truck's brakes are properly adjusted.